jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 ### Rebuild in GatsbyJS

 Moving from React-Create-App (definitely not React-Create-Website in retrospect) was straightforward given the number of guides on setting up a blog with the library.
 This was a particularly helpful post: [Creating a Blog with Gatsby](https://www.gatsbyjs.org/blog/2017-07-19-creating-a-blog-with-gatsby/).
 I'm happy to say that I got the main two things I was looking for: posts in markdown with copied/optimized images and better overall performance results from server-rendered pages.
 I'm now hovering around 98 though Google audit.
 My last steps will be to gzip everything (or get CloudFront to do it) and fix the S3 object cache headers.
-Finally, given the 20+ hours I've spent working on this, we'll see how many more posts I actually write.
+With all the 20+ hours I've spent working on this, we'll see how many more posts I actually write.
 My guess is 2.

 ### Update on Deploy